 The Petrarchan sonnet, also known as the Italian sonnet, is one of the two major sonnet forms, the other being Shakespearean/Elizabethan.
-This sonnet form has been used by a wide variety of poets since its conception but like all sonnets, it has fallen out of favour since the Modernist movement of the early to mid-1900s.
+This sonnet form has been used by a wide variety of poets since its conception but like all sonnets, it has fallen out of favor since the Modernist movement of the early to mid-1900s.

 Explore the Petrarchan Sonnet

 Structure of the Petrarchan/Italian Sonnet

 Petrarchan sonnets, like Shakespearean and all other sonnet forms, are fourteen lines long.
 In the case of the Petrarchan sonnet, there are two distinct halves.
 These are sometimes separated into stanzas but usually, they are one single block of text.

 The first eight lines are known as the octet.
 It sets out the initial argument, idea, problem, or emotional state that the poem focuses on.
 It is followed by the sestet.
 This is a set of six lines that responds in some way to the octet.
 This might be by solving the problem posed, supplying a different argument, changing speakers, answering a question, or anything else that the content demands.

 The octet in a Petrarchan sonnet always follows the rhyming pattern of ABBA ABBA.
 It is made up of two sets of four lines, known as quatrains.
 Sometimes a writer will break this part of the poem up into two stanzas of eight lines each of which rhymes ABBA.
 The sestet on the other hand is not so consistently structured.
 It is open to change.
 Some of the most common rhyming patterns are CDCDCD, CDECDE, and CDCDEE, but there is no set pattern.
 Writers can stray far from one of these three and still have their poems considered as a Petrarchan sonnet.